![]() |

-'Fusion Flight for Cosmic Souls' by Minaz Jantz |
+'Fusion Flight for Cosmic Souls' by Minaz Jantz

 I got itchy to have fun and play with geometry and abstract art while getting away from representational art for a break in my regular routine.
-The pursuit of art making is about pushing boundaries and taking risks but it usually starts with some kind of contemplation through feelings and reflections, being inspired by viewing other artists work and my day to day life.
+The pursuit of art-making is about pushing boundaries and taking risks but it usually starts with some kind of contemplation through feelings and reflections, being inspired by viewing other artists' work and my day-to-day life.
 I research continually and like to study the old MASTERS and today’s new masters.

 Following are two videos I enjoyed on YouTube that explain as simply as possible sacred geometry which is the heart of everything in the universe.

-In the winter months, I got busy doing the exercises in the textbook ‘Universal Patterns’ by Martha Boles & Rochelle Newman (you can view some results of the exercises’ on 2 of my past BLOG entries).
+In the winter months, I got busy doing the exercises in the textbook ‘Universal Patterns’ by Martha Boles & Rochelle Newman (you can view some results of the exercises’ in 2 of my past BLOG entries).

 After the exercises, I created a series titled ‘Geo-Espresso Abstract’.
 Geo is Greek meaning earth and measure; Espresso means to express in measured amounts, individually, using a system to keep order and to build relatively quickly; Abstract represents art using lines, colors, and shapes that are usually a nonrepresentational style of the 20th century.